Improving Nutrition Interventions in the Critical Care Setting: A Team-Based Approach (SU24)

 Senior Clinical Medical Exercise Physiologist Lead

-Department of Anesthesiology, Duke Heart Center
+Department of Anesthesiology, Duke Heart Center, Duke University Medical Center

 Raleigh, NC